Frequently asked questions

 "Can I have the RAW images?"

 Unfortunately, I do not give out raw images as they are not considered the final product of the services I offer.
-My service incudes editing, correction, cropping, and sizing.
+My service includes editing, correction, cropping, and sizing.
+However, arrangements have been made in the past to purchase your raw files.

 "How many photos will I receive?"